 The Dell U2723QE has good SDR peak brightness.
 It's enough to fight glare in a room with a few lights around, and it maintains its brightness very consistent across different content.
 These results are from the 'Custom Color' Preset Mode after calibration with the Brightness at its max.

 The Dell U2723QE has alright HDR peak brightness.
-It gets visibly brighter than the Dell U3223QE in HDR, but small highlights don't pop the way they're supposed to.
-The EOTF follows the target PQ curve perfectly until there's a sharp roll-off at the peak brightness, causing a loss of fine details in bright scenes.
-These results are from setting the Smart HDR mode to 'DisplayHDR 400'.
+It looks decent with real content, but small highlights don't pop as they're supposed to.
+The EOTF follows the target PQ curve perfectly until there's a somewhat sharp roll-off at the peak brightness, causing a loss of fine details in most bright scenes.
+These results are from setting the Smart HDR mode to 'DisplayHDR 400' with firmware update M2T102 that was released in Aug.
+2022.
+The update causes the HDR peak brightness to be slightly dimmer, but the EOTF cut-off isn't as sharp as before the update.

 The Dell U2723QE has a great horizontal viewing angle.
 It's a great choice if you often need to share your screen with someone next to you, as the image remains accurate from the sides.